openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

         [Pavol Rusnak: GNOME Python Hackfest, AppInstaller Meeting and Bretzn Hackfest](http://stick.gk2.sk/blog/2011/01/gnome-python-hackfest-appinstaller-meeting-and-bretzn-hackfest/)
       **

 What a cool and productive week!
-But let me start from the beginning ¦
+But let me start from the beginning â€¦

 A couple of months ago we decided to start a [hackerspace](http://en.wikipedia.org/wiki/Hackerspace) in Prague called [brmlab](http://brmlab.cz/).
 Most of the members deal with hardware, but there
         are also couple of software guys like me.
 At the end of November we were contacted by [Tomeu](http://blog.tomeuvizoso.net/) and he asked if they can organize [GNOME Python Hackfest](http://live.gnome.org/Hackfests/Python2011) in our hackerspace.
 I was more than delighted about the idea, so we agreed and started to plan things.
 In the end we had 9 FOSS hackers working on GNOME and Python and I think they enjoyed their time in Prague.
-Hackerspace is a great concept, because these folks didn™t have to spend extra money on renting some place and our members had opportunity to meet foreign FOSS developers and try exotic hardware like [OLPC XO-1](http://en.wikipedia.org/wiki/OLPC_XO-1).
+Hackerspace is a great concept, because these folks didnâ€™t have to spend extra money on renting some place and our members had opportunity to meet foreign FOSS developers and try exotic hardware like [OLPC XO-1](http://en.wikipedia.org/wiki/OLPC_XO-1).